23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 McWay falls is the single most stunning natural feature along California Pacific coast highway 1 thin waterfall plunging onto a sandy beach and joining the ocean as the tide gently washes in

-McWay Falls is a popular scenic spot on California's Pacific Coast Highway road trips.
-It's not often that you see a waterfall where the water cascades from the rocks to the beach in a perfect stream!
+McWay Falls is a popular natural attraction on California's Pacific Coast Highway road trip.
+It's not often you see a waterfall with water cascading so perfectly from rocks onto a beach!

-To get to the viewing point you have to walk inside the parking lot and under Hwy 1 instead of from the main road.
-Then, you will arrive at the observation terrace, which is crowded with tourists.
+To get to the viewing point, you need to enter the parking lot and walk along a path that goes under Highway 1, rather than from the main road.
+Then you will arrive at the observation terrace, which is bustling with tourists.

 Distance from previous destination: 2 miles from Partington Cove